 “There is an overwhelming desire to define micro-credentials within the model of traditional modes of higher education credentialing, but the fundamental point is that micro-credentials are designed to be different.
 It is critical to remember the promise of micro-credentials: short duration, highly focused, and workplace relevant learning that provides access to higher education with more flexibility and fewer barriers.
 An increased emphasis on research, experimentation, pilots, and conversation will not only provide more data to make informed decisions, but will support collective learning and growth as we move closer to consensus.”

-*eCampusOntario is a not-for-profit organization funded by the Province of Ontario that leads a consortium of provincially funded Aboriginal colleges, universities and institutes.
-Its members develop platforms, tools and conduct research to advance the use of educational technologies and digital learning environments for lifelong learning.
+*eCampusOntario is a provincially-funded non-profit organization that leads a consortium of the province’s publicly-funded colleges, universities and indigenous institutes to develop and test online learning tools to advance the use of education technology and digital learning environments.